 (c) the Minister has considered any submissions so made.

-35. Interruption etc. of water service
+35. Interrupting etc. water service, licensee’s powers as to etc.

 (1) This section has effect despite any provision in this Division or in regulations referred to in section 33.

 (2) A licensee may interrupt, suspend or restrict the provision of a water service if in the licensee’s opinion it is necessary to do so because of an accident, emergency, potential danger or other unavoidable cause.